 When Nothing Else Will Do, Redefine the Standard of Excellence

 Finding the right manufacturing partner isn’t always easy, especially when launching a product to market faster or achieving radical cost reductions.
 Overcoming competitive pricing pressures and quality issues in the process, we know what it takes to turn manufacturing challenges into strategic business solutions.
-Our disciplined approach and broad range of in-house capabilities eliminates intermittent downtime, streamline efficiencies and reduce risk – delivering high-quality parts (.0001 defect rate) to our customers, on time (98.5% OTD).
+Our disciplined approach and broad range of in-house capabilities eliminates intermittent downtime, streamlines efficiencies and reduces risk – delivering high-quality parts (.0001 defect rate) to our customers on time (98.5% OTD).

 For more than 40 years, and through three changes in leadership, we have been committed to never settle.
 In a relentless pursuit to constantly improve, we continually invest in cutting-edge technologies and creative problem solvers that are passionate about achieving true innovation.
 We don’t think our goals should be compromised, and we don’t think our customers’ should be either.

 The Law of the Vital Few – Knowing What We’re Good At

 Although many companies are creating solutions to be efficient at producing all parts, we apply the “80-20 Rule”, or the Pareto Principle, to identify the few critical drivers of a desired result.
 This rule states that roughly 80% of the effects result from 20% of the causes.
 And by focusing on the right 20%, we are able to deliver the largest benefits to our customers.

 At MMD, here’s how we apply this principle:

 - Focus our innovation efforts to achieve the greatest desired outcome.